puppetlabs/puppet-docs/source/puppet/6.0/config_file_main.markdown

 Puppet uses four **config sections**:

 * `main` is the global section used by all commands and services.
 It can be overridden by the other sections.
-* `master` is used by the Puppet master service and the Puppet cert command.
+* `master` is used by the Puppet master service and the Puppet  command.
 * `agent` is used by the Puppet agent service.
 * `user` is used by the Puppet apply command, as well as many of the less common [Puppet subcommands][subcommands].